 Annual pension increase

 Your Fund pension is reviewed every year.
-It increases in line with orders published by the government, and is matched to the Consumer Prices Index (CPI) figure from the previous September.
+It increases in line with orders published by the government, which currently uses the Consumer Prices Index (CPI) figure from the previous September.

-If you took your benefits or became a preserved pensioner on or after 24 April 2023, you won’t get the full amount because you’ve been retired – or preserved – for less than a year.
+If you took your benefits or became a preserved pensioner on or after 22 April 2025, you won’t get the full amount because you’ve been retired, or preserved, for less than a year.
 Spouses’ pensions increase in the same way.

 Will my tax code change if my pension increases?